C Street Inn: 1931–1990: Cecil Hotel

-1991–2022: C Street Inn
+1998–2022: C Street Inn

-In the 1990s, Hotel Cecil became known as the C Street Inn.
-In 1998, the inn was damaged from a fire and 40 people were evacuated due to a cigarette igniting a mattress on the fourth floor.
-In 1999, another fire broke out causing evacuation of the building.
+Known then as the C Street Inn, the building was damaged by a fire in 1998 and 40 people were evacuated due to a cigarette igniting a mattress on the fourth floor.
+The following year, another fire broke out causing evacuation of the building.
 Police safely helped a man who jumped out of his hotel window to avoid smoke inhalation.

-In 2009, the hotel faced a default.
-In 2014, a body was found by a maintenance worker after a guest complained of an odor.
-Police said it was not a suspicious death.
+San Diego County was one of the top three counties in the state for hotels facing a default in 2009 and the C Street Inn was one of them.
+A body was found in one of the hotel rooms by a maintenance worker in 2014 after a guest complained of an odor.
+The police said it was not a suspicious death.